scharlton2/solver_dev_manual/source/04/02_folder_gridgendef.rst

    :header-rows: 1

 Grid generating program definition file is described in XML language.
-The basic grammer of XML language is explained in Section 5.6.
+The basic grammer of XML language is explained in :ref:`xml_basics`.

 In this section, we add definition information of a grid generating program in the order shown in :numref:`infos_to_define_in_gridgendef`.